xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

    * functional decline events,
    * survival or major adverse events.

-*Metrics:*
+**Metrics**

 * Correlation between `Tension_age` levels and risk of near term events.
 * Separation of high and low risk groups based on `Tension_age` at given ages.
-* Stability of results under reasonable refinements of encoding (for example adding more biomarkers but keeping the same structure).
+* Stability of results under reasonable refinements of `E*` that keep its structure but slightly increase resolution, such as adding more biomarkers.

-*Falsification conditions:*
+**Falsification conditions**

-* If `Tension_age` fails to correlate with health span and survival in a robust way across multiple cohorts and encoding refinements, then the current Q075 encoding is rejected at the effective layer.
+* If `Tension_age` fails to correlate with health span and survival in a robust way across multiple cohorts and encoding refinements that stay within the same encoding class, then the particular instance `E*` is rejected at the effective layer.
-* If small, justified changes in the encoding rules completely invert which trajectories are high or low tension without corresponding biological justification, the encoding is considered unstable and is rejected.
+* If small, justified changes in `D*` or `F*` completely invert which trajectories are high or low tension without corresponding biological justification, `E*` is considered unstable and is rejected or must be replaced by a differently documented instance.

-*Semantics implementation note:*
+**Semantics implementation note**

 The state space is treated as hybrid: continuous fields for biomarker levels and functional reserves, with discrete indicators for events (for example disease onset, step changes in treatment).
-The encoding must map these into a coherent hybrid structure without changing the definition of `DeltaS_age`.
+The encoding must map these into a coherent hybrid structure consistent with the semantic type declared in the header metadata.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject a given aging tension encoding but does not by itself identify the unique fundamental mechanisms of aging.
+Falsifying a specific `E*` for Q075 does not solve the canonical statement about aging and does not falsify TU as a whole.
+It only shows that this instance is not an adequate effective encoding of aging tension for the systems and data considered.

 ---

 ### Experiment 2: Intervention response and tension shift

-*Goal:*
+**Goal**

-Test whether interventions known to extend health span or lifespan produce consistent and interpretable shifts in `Tension_age`.
+Test whether interventions known to extend health span or lifespan produce consistent and interpretable shifts in `Tension_age` under a fixed encoding instance `E*`.

-*Setup:*
+**Setup**

-* Select interventions with evidence of health span or lifespan extension in model organisms or human observational data (for example caloric restriction in animals, certain drugs in trials).
+* Select interventions with evidence of health span or lifespan extension in model organisms or human observational data (for example caloric restriction in animals, certain drugs in trials) that are compatible with the domain `L*`.
 * For each intervention and control group, obtain pre and post intervention measures similar to those in Experiment 1.

-*Protocol:*
+**Protocol**

-1. Build states `m_pre` and `m_post` for individuals or groups using the same encoding as in Experiment 1.
+1. Use the same `D*` as in Experiment 1 to build states `m_pre` and `m_post` for individuals or groups.
-2. Compute `Tension_age(m_pre)` and `Tension_age(m_post)` for all subjects.
+2. Use `F*` and `W*` to compute `Tension_age(m_pre)` and `Tension_age(m_post)` for all subjects.
 3. Compare distributions of `Tension_age` changes between intervention and control groups.
-4. Stratify by baseline `Tension_age` to see if high tension individuals respond differently.
+4. Stratify by baseline `Tension_age` to see if high tension individuals respond differently from low tension ones.

-*Metrics:*
+**Metrics**

 * Average change in `Tension_age` for intervention versus control.
 * Fraction of individuals with tension reduction above a meaningful threshold.
 * Consistency of tension shifts with observed changes in health span markers.

-*Falsification conditions:*
+**Falsification conditions**

-* If interventions consistently shown to extend health span or lifespan fail to produce any reduction in `Tension_age` under reasonable parameters, the encoding is misaligned and must be revised.
+* If interventions consistently shown to extend health span or lifespan fail to produce any reduction in `Tension_age` under reasonable parameters of `E*`, the encoding instance is misaligned with aging phenomenology and must be revised or replaced.
-* If harmful or clearly pro aging exposures are assigned large reductions in `Tension_age`, the encoding is strongly misaligned and is rejected.
+* If harmful or clearly pro aging exposures are assigned large reductions in `Tension_age` by `F*` and `W*`, the encoding is strongly misaligned and is rejected.

-*Semantics implementation note:*
+**Semantics implementation note**

 The hybrid nature of states is preserved: continuous changes in metrics and discrete intervention events are encoded in a way that does not alter the structural meaning of `DeltaS_age`.
+The same semantic conventions as in the header metadata must be respected.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-Success or failure in mapping interventions to tension shifts only evaluates the encoding, not the full truth about aging mechanisms.
+Falsifying TU encoding instance `E*` in this sense does not solve the canonical statement.
+Success or failure in mapping interventions to tension shifts only evaluates the chosen encoding, not the full truth about aging mechanisms.

 ---

 ### Experiment 3: Cross species and model organism comparison

-*Goal:*
+**Goal**

-Check whether a common Q075 encoding can distinguish between species and strains with different lifespans and aging patterns.
+Check whether a common Q075 encoding instance `E*` can distinguish between species and strains with different lifespans and aging patterns.

-*Setup:*
+**Setup**

 * Select several species with different lifespans (for example short lived rodents, longer lived mammals) and strains with altered aging (for example long lived mutants, progeroid models).
-* Obtain comparable summaries of damage, repair, reserve, and hazard for each.
+* Obtain comparable summaries of damage, repair, reserve, and hazard for each species and strain that lie inside the domain `L*` of `E*`.

-*Protocol:*
+**Protocol**

-1. Define a common encoding that maps measures from each species into states `m_species(age)` in `M_reg`.
+1. Define a common data mapping `D*` that maps measures from each species into states `m_species(age)` in `M_reg`.
+Any species specific adjustments must be documented as part of `D*` rather than as implicit changes to `F*` or `W*`.
-2. Compute `Tension_age(m_species(age))` across the lifespan for each species and strain.
+2. Use `F*` and `W*` to compute `Tension_age(m_species(age))` across the lifespan for each species and strain.
 3. Compare trajectory shapes:

    * levels and slopes of `Tension_age`,
    * onset of high tension regimes.

-*Metrics:*
+**Metrics**

 * Degree to which known long lived species or strains exhibit delayed or reduced `Tension_age` compared to short lived ones.
 * Alignment of `Tension_age` patterns with observed survival and health span data.

-*Falsification conditions:*
+**Falsification conditions**

-* If known long lived species or strains consistently show higher `Tension_age` than short lived controls across age ranges, under reasonable encodings, the current encoding is rejected.
+* If known long lived species or strains consistently show higher `Tension_age` than short lived controls across age ranges, under reasonable choices of `E*` that respect fairness constraints, the current encoding instance is rejected as a candidate for cross species universality.
-* If encoding must be tuned separately for each species in a way that destroys cross species comparability, Q075’s claim of a shared aging tension structure is weakened and may be rejected for that encoding.
+* If encoding must be tuned separately for each species by changing `W*` in ways that destroy cross species comparability, Q075’s claim of a shared aging tension structure for that `E*` is weakened and may be rejected for that application.

-*Semantics implementation note:*
+**Semantics implementation note**

 The hybrid structure is used to accommodate species specific discrete events (for example reproductive transition) while keeping continuous trends for damage, repair, and reserve.
+The semantics remain hybrid as declared in the header metadata.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment tests the universality of a particular aging tension encoding, not the absolute truth of any one mechanism.
+Falsifying a particular cross species encoding instance of Q075 tests the universality of that aging tension encoding.
+It does not settle the canonical aging problem or the broader TU framework.

 ---

 ## 7. AI and WFGY engineering spec

 This block describes how Q075 can be used as an engineering module in AI systems under WFGY, at the effective layer.
+All references to tension values and mismatches assume a fixed encoding instance `E*` when evaluated on concrete data.

 ### 7.1 Training signals